datacamp-content-public/DataWeek-101/chapter2.md

 `@instructions`
-Find the average house price (last sold) by neighbourhood.
+Find the average house price (last sold) by neighborhood.
+Find the neighborhood with the highest average price.

 `@hint`